-District Court Problem-Solving Court Programs with approved Budget Requests are required to maintain program records and data on the State of Maryland Automated Record Tracking (SMART) system.
+District Court Problem-Solving Court Programs with approved Budget Requests are required to maintain program records and data on the State of Maryland Automated Record Tracking (SMART) system, or any data system identified by OPSC.
 All statistical reports must be submitted electronically to the OPSC by the due dates outlined unless directed otherwise.